yuri-beproduct/IdentityServer3/CONTRIBUTING.md

 # How to contribute

-The easiest ways to contribute is to open an issue and start a discussion.
+One of the easiest ways to contribute is to participate in discussions and discuss issues.
+You can also contribute by submitting pull requests with code changes.
-Then we can decided if and how a feature or a change could be implemented and if you should submit a pull requests with code changes.

-## General questions around token-based authentication and architecture?
+## General feedback and discussions?
-We monitor the `identityserver3` tag on [StackOverflow](https://stackoverflow.com/questions/tagged/?tagnames=identityserver3&sort=newest).

-## Feedback and issues?
 Please start a discussion on the [core repo issue tracker](https://github.com/IdentityServer/IdentityServer3/issues).

 ## Bugs and feature requests?
 Please log a new issue in the appropriate GitHub repo: